dreamcatcher-tech/network/Inbox/2024-04-18 1544 SILD DAO requirements.md

 Daos are a proposal queue.

 If we set the bar at blockchain native AI, that foundation is hard to approach, whilst being completely transparent.

+Show a model of STC attribution for island usage.
+Set a small tx levy to pay to STC holders.
+Show how earnings of dreamcatcher worldwide would pay a small fee to STC holders.
+So for simulated earnings, show simulated payout to STC holders.
+Experiment with any kind of land levy
+Put forwards all plans using these simulations.